abenhansen/TestDrivenDevelopment/README.md

 - You now have clean teeth.

 ## Thoughts on TDD
--What was positive and good about using TDD?
+- What was positive and good about using TDD?
     - TDD made me create more test than I normally would, and helped increase test coverage.
     - It made me think out of the box compared to normal
     - It made my code more robust